E-CAM/E-CAM-Library/Classical-MD-Modules/modules/contact_maps_parallelization/readme.rst

 independent, and can be processed on a separate node.
 This module implements that parallelization.

+This module interfaces with the ``dask.distributed`` package for task-based parallelization.
+The trajectory is separated into segments, with the ``dask`` network calculating the contact frequency of each segment in parallel (reading from a common file source).
+Then the partial contact frequencies are combined into one ``ContactFrequency`` object.
+This also includes methods, such as serialization into JSON strings, that would be useful for parallelization by other tools.

+..
 This module interfaces with several parallelization frameworks.
+This was
-This was done for several reasons.
-First, it provides options to the user, so that the user may be able to select an already-installed framework.
-Second, by separating the tasks to be parallelized from the framework being used, it enables future addition of other parallelization frameworks.
-Finally, it provides the opportunity to benchmark different frameworks on the same problem.
+.. done for several reasons.
+First, it provides options to the user, so that
+.. the user may be able to select an already-installed framework.
+Second, by
+.. separating the tasks to be parallelized from the framework being used, it
+.. enables future addition of other parallelization frameworks.
+Finally, it
+.. provides the opportunity to benchmark different frameworks on the same
+.. problem.

+..
 The frameworks used are:

-* **Dask.distributed**:
+.. * **Dask.distributed**:
-* **PyCOMPs**:
+.. * **PyCOMPs**:
-* **MDStudio**:
+.. * **MDStudio**:

 Background Information
 ______________________